edoski/bostarter/docs/DB-PRJ-REPORT.md

 	- removing custom triggers and maintaining only the ones strictly required by project traccia.
 I opted to keep all the logic handling in sp's as it centralises all the logic checks and actions performed to the most relevant areas (eg. when a creatore updates a skill profilo level i want to see only the sp that he invokes and inside of it i should expect to infer every possible side-effect/change in db that emerges as a result of that operation)

 - while the existence check for the project might seem redundant from a pure data-integrity standpoint, it is valuable for providing a better, more controlled error response and enforcing additional business logic.
 EXAMPLE: The check for the project’s closed state is absolutely necessary for comments and financing operations because it’s not covered by the foreign key constraints.
+	- coming back to this from a near complete project pov im cleaning up unnecessary/redundant validations but maintaining key ones for php.
+Reasonable approach as reduces php code, avoids logical duplication of validations, eliminating the ones which would rely on sp calls that are already being made in the primary sp, but maintaining ones which do not rely on a sp call and can catch errors earlier on preventing unnecessary sp call

 - decomposing php site into components, actions, functions, and public (pages) to split page display from action logic, and components great for code reusability and security

 - navigating unforeseen complexity: apache web server permissions, configuring php environment, getting mongodb extension working → All lead to me learning a bit about docker and containerising the whole project, ensuring also universal portability of the project

+- ActionPipeline class
+	- cleaning up code significantly, removing boilerplate/excess overhead code, much cleaner interface, centralising data management (\$context array) and execution (methods of class) while also baking in logging functionality in a decoupled manner (class methods use fail and success functions, and these 2 functions redirect + log, but the primitive redirect function does not perform logging and is used elsewhere in code where logging unnecessary)

 # **6. FUNZIONALITÀ**
 ---